-Disclaimer: Farm Commons is offering this resource to provide farmer advocacy organizations with educational resources as they make their own decisions about how to respond to USDA's funding freeze.
+Disclaimer: Farm Commons is offering this resource to provide educational resources to organizations as they make their own decisions about how to respond to USDA's funding freezes and terminations.
 This resource does not provide legal advice and is not an offer to provide legal services.
-No attorney-client relationship is formed by the reading of this document or by taking action based on reading it.
+No attorney-client relationship is formed by reading this document or by taking action based on it.
+No specific outcome is guaranteed as a result of sending an appeal letter as described in this resource.

-Farm Commons is not currently involved in any litigation on the USDA's funding freezes.
-Unprecedented executive actions are occurring at unprecedented speed.
 The legal issues involved are complex, everchanging, and uncertain.
-The information we provide here is based on our current knowledge and understanding as well as ongoing conversations with lawyers and organizations.
+The information we provide is based on our current knowledge and understanding, as well as ongoing conversations with lawyers and organizations.
 As the situation and our understanding continue to evolve, we will update this resource.
-Please seek the advice of a lawyer before deciding which action step is best for your situation.